ottokafka2/leave/docs/diaries/2024/feburary/year_of_dragon.md

 I kind of bored by being me sometimes, sentimental.
 Even judging by the photo, you could see that I was kind of a outsider, which was a situation I had always stuck in.
 I was not being pitiful.
 I knew myself more and more each year.
 I was still learning.
 I observed, absorbed and digested.
-I was a good friend and good pal, but I did not know how to love someone.
+I was a good friend and good pal, but I did not know how to love and be loved.
 You could argue that it was common illness for all Chinese, of incapable of love and being loved.
 Well, I guessed we all had to learn.
 Some of them in the picture, I did not think that was such a big issue(again, superficial observation).
 They were funny and brave enough to express love.